sarkiroka/r-add/README.md

 ## Why?

 Because the javascript uses IEEE 754 standard and it has only 64 bit for numbers.
-From this 52 bit for value and 11 bit for exponent.
+From this 52 bit for value and 11 bit for exponent and 1 for sign.
 This is the reason for max safe integer is 9007199254740991.
 This number is the maximum which javascript can calculate precisely.

 For example: